-- 1. Personnel radiological records include the following: - Records of doses received by individuals monitored - Records containing information to identify individuals - External dose records shall include the following: - Applicable extremity, skin, eye, and whole body dose results - Evaluations resulting from anomalous dose results - Dose reconstruction - Evaluation of nonuniform doses - Internal dose records shall include the following: - Applicable whole body and lung counting results - Applicable bioassay results - Dose assessment - Records of dose equivalent to any organ - Total effective dose equivalent on annual bases - Dose equivalent to embryo/fetus of declared pregnant worker - Lifetime occupational dose, including cumulative total - Documented counseling of persons about radiological concerns - Records for authorization to exceed administrative control levels
+- 1. Personnel radiological records include the following: - Records of doses received by individuals monitored

+- Records containing information to identify individuals - External dose records shall include the following: - Applicable extremity, skin, eye, and whole body dose results - Evaluations resulting from anomalous dose results - Dose reconstruction - Evaluation of nonuniform doses - Internal dose records shall include the following: - Applicable whole body and lung counting results - Applicable bioassay results - Dose assessment - Records of equivalent dose to any organ - Total effective dose on annual bases - Equivalent dose to embryo/fetus of declared pregnant worker - Lifetime occupational dose, including cumulative total - Documented counseling of persons about radiological concerns - Records for authorization to exceed administrative control levels - Emergency dose (shall be accounted for separately, but maintained with individual's record) - Records of dose to skin caused by contamination - Radiological incidents - Radiological safety concerns, formally investigated - Records of formal written declaration of pregnancy

-- Emergency dose (shall be accounted for separately, but maintained with individual's record) - Records of dose to skin caused by contamination - Radiological incidents - Radiological safety concerns, formally investigated - Records of formal written declaration of pregnancy - 2.
-Internal monitoring - Baseline bioassay monitoring of personnel who are likely to receive intakes resulting in a committed effective dose equivalent of 100 mrem or more shall be conducted.
-This must be done before beginning any work that may expose them to internal radiation exposure. - Management should require termination bioassay monitoring when a person who participated in the bioassay program terminates employment or concludes work that involves the potential for internal exposure. - Bioassay analyses (routine bioassay) are performed at site specified frequencies following certain work activities - Bioassay analyses (special bioassay) should be performed when any of the following occur: - Facial or nasal contamination is detected that indicates the potential for internal contamination. - Airborne monitoring indicates the potential for intakes exceeding 100 mrem committed effective dose equivalent.
+2. Internal monitoring

+Baseline bioassay monitoring of personnel who are likely to receive intakes resulting in a committed effective dose of 100 mrem or more shall be conducted.
+This must be done before beginning any work that may expose them to internal radiation exposure.

+- Management should require termination bioassay monitoring when a person who participated in the bioassay program terminates employment or concludes work that involves the potential for internal exposure. - Bioassay analyses (routine bioassay) are performed at site specified frequencies following certain work activities - Bioassay analyses (special bioassay) should be performed when any of the following occur: - Facial or nasal contamination is detected that indicates the potential for internal contamination. - Airborne monitoring indicates the potential for intakes exceeding 100 mrem committed effective dose. - Any contaminated wound. - Contamination on protective clothing, skin or facial area or unplanned spread of contamination on accessible areas above site specified thresholds. - Detectable contamination inside a respirator after its removal. - The Radiological Control Organization directs that bioassay analyses be performed when an intake is suspected.